AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/pull-request-tests.md

 ### Functional Tests

-Functional Tests are PHPUnit-based tests that check Magento functional behavior from the perspective of a user.
+Functional Tests are PHPUnit-based tests that check functional behavior from the perspective of a user.
 They click buttons and links in a browser, fill and submit forms, verify what is displayed in the browser window like real users.

 ### Sample Data Tests

-Sample Data Tests are functional tests that run on Magento with Sample Data included.
+Sample Data Tests are functional tests that run on Magento Open Source with Sample Data included.

 ### Unit Tests

-Unit tests are PHPUnit-based (for PHP) and Jasmine-based (for JS) tests that check the behavior of single methods of Magento classes.
-The purpose is to validate that each unit of Magento performs as designed.
+Unit tests are PHPUnit-based (for PHP) and Jasmine-based (for JS) tests that check the behavior of single methods of Magento Open Source classes.
+The purpose is to validate that each unit of Magento Open Source performs as designed.

 ### Integration Tests

-Integration Tests are PHPUnit-based tests that check the behavior of a group of Magento components.
+Integration Tests are PHPUnit-based tests that check the behavior of a group of Magento Open Source components.
 They include three types of tests:

--  Standard Integration tests that check Magento behavior on an installed instance.
+-  Standard Integration tests that check behavior on an installed instance.
--  Setup Integration tests that check Magento behavior during the installation process.
+-  Setup Integration tests that check behavior during the installation process.
--  Integration Integrity tests that check the consistency of an installed Magento instance (for example, configuration files and database schemes).
+-  Integration Integrity tests that check the consistency of an installed instance (for example, configuration files and database schemes).

 ### WebAPI Tests

-WebAPI Tests are functional tests that check the behavior of Magento Web API endpoints.
-They send requests to endpoints of an installed Magento instance and then check the response received and the state of the instance.
+WebAPI Tests are functional tests that check the behavior of Web API endpoints.
+They send requests to endpoints of an installed instance and then check the response received and the state of the instance.
 Currently they include three kinds of tests:

 -  SOAP Web API tests
 -  REST Web API tests